 This is ‘The Chronological of Events’ from 1992 to 2001 (and extended).
-This is a classic case of “From Hero to Zero“, but who knows, it can turn out to be “From Zero to Hero” again very soon (if you know what I mean?) *sigh*
+This is a classic case of “From Hero to Zero“, and later it turned out to be “From Zero to Hero” again after the miraculous General Election results in May 2018.

-These facts were painstakingly collected and researched from various reputable news sites around the globe (see references at the bottom of this article):
+Note: These facts were painstakingly collected and researched from various reputable news sites around the globe (see references at the bottom of this article).
+ENJOY!

 Feb 29, 1992: Bosnia Muslims voted for independence, while the Serbs boycotted the referendum.